V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

         return
 ```

-Finally, we can see how the bot display inforations from the database.
+Finally, we can see how the bot display informations fetch from the database.

 ```python
     img = disnake.File(os.path.join('/srv/images/', porg.image))